-Under Article 19-A of the Constitution, RTI is a fundamental right in Pakistan.
-RTI is also considered important to empower citizens, ensure transparency in governance, and improve public services by facilitating public participation and oversight.
-In view of these considerations, the Punjab government enacted the Punjab Transparency and RTI Act, 2013, which facilitates easy implementation of this important fundamental right to information.
+Under Article 19-A of the Constitution, RTI is a fundamental right.
+RTI is also considered important to empower citizens, ensure transparency, good governance, and to improve public services by facilitating public participation.
+In view of these considerations, the Punjab Government enacted the Punjab Transparency & RTI Act, 2013 to translate the ideal of RTI enshrined under Article 19-A .